 Utilities running in the POSIX shell provide the opportunity to read instance-specific variables from the ORAENV file in the BS2000 file system.
-To provide access to the BS2000 ORAENV file, you must create a file with the name, oraenvsid in the oracle\home\path/dbs directory.
+To provide access to the BS2000 ORAENV file, you must create a file with the name, oraenvsid in the ORACLE\HOME/dbs directory or ORACLE\BASE\CONFIG/dbs directory in a read-only Oracle home environment.
 This file contains the fully qualified BS2000 file name of the BS2000 ORAENV file.
 It acts as a link to the ORAENV file in the BS2000 file system.

-For example, to access the ORAENV file, \$ORADATA.ORCL.P.ORAENV, you must create an oraenvORCL file in the oracle\home\path/dbs directory, as follows:
+For example, to access the ORAENV file, \$ORADATA.ORCL.P.ORAENV, you must create an oraenvORCL file in the ORACLE\HOME/dbs directory, as follows:

 '''

-$ ORACLE_HOME=/u01/app/oracbase/product/12.2.0/dbhome_1
+$ ORACLE_HOME=/u01/app/oracbase/product/19.3.0/dbhome_1

 '''